moonblade/homelab-iac/README.md

 - **Jan 24, 2025**

 Made a script to connect or disconnect the hard disk as its available to the vm, hopefully that should make it work when available.

+- **Jan 25, 2025**

+Added nvim and zsh, removing readding and configuring ipv6 did nothing, and cilium, no cilium, flannel nothing works, so gonna go broke with no ipv6.